A Curriculum for High Schoolers and Middle Schoolers on Class and Classism

 - Make sense of their own feelings and responses to class and classism and learn productive ways to process those feelings, learning to be responsible for and to themselves

 - Explore ethical and moral choices around what’s fair, what’s just, and what’s right

 - Begin to develop a sense of responsibility to others including ways to respond to classist comments and incidents

 - Learn to work together for a just community

 Given the vision we have for a world where education can make the difference, secondary schools are especially crucial sites for the implementation of this curriculum.
 To you who are helping to make that difference, we give thanks.

 Real Stories of educators using Created Equal

-“The American Dream exercise is a just a small slice of what the Created Equal curriculum has to offer students.
-In working with these students I realized now more than ever how silent our nation is about institutional/structural inequality.
+“The American Dream exercise is just a small slice of what the Created Equal curriculum has to offer students.
+In working with these student I realized now more than ever how our nation is about institutional/structural inequality.
 This curriculum starts the critical thinking and conscious raising necessary for social change.”

 Feedback from others who have used Created Equal in their class:

 “I only used about six of the lesson plans as that is all that made sense in my math course.
 Each lesson stands alone well.
 While I imagine that using the whole curriculum would be especially powerful and empowering, my students got a lot of benefit from the lessons we covered.”